Create user configuration file at ~/.config/dbx-python-cli/config.toml

 Repository Management

-The dbx clone, dbx sync, dbx swap, dbx branch, dbx switch, dbx log, and dbx open commands provide repository management functionality for cloning and managing groups of related repositories.
+The dbx clone, dbx sync, dbx branch, dbx switch, dbx log, and dbx open commands provide repository management functionality for cloning and managing groups of related repositories.

 Initialize Configuration